- Why most of those around you will not prepare, despite the obvious risks

 - Positioning yourself ahead of the trend

 Unfortunately, very few people make decision based on logic and/or rational calculations.
 Most go by emotion.
 If their pre-existing belief system is confirmed by something they will do it (or buy it, or learn it) but if not, then forget it.
 Data doesn’t matter.

-I am sure you’ve all encountered this in your own lives, perhaps by trying to spread the warnings of The Crash Course to otherwise intelligent, thoughtful people who somehow just cannot even bring themselves to confront the troubling data.
+I am sure you’ve all encountered this in your own lives, perhaps by trying to spread the Crash Course to otherwise intelligent, thoughtful people who somehow just cannot even bring themselves to confront the troubling data.

 Not because they are unable intellectually, or even that the data is all that troubling, but usually because their belief system cannot digest the information contained therein.
 One of the more dominant belief systems out there is that “the government will take care of me/us.”